niaid/viral_metagenomics_training_May2022/README.md

 This produces several output files in the checkv directory:

+* viruses.fna
+Contigs that are mostly viral
+* proviruses.fna
+Viral sequences extracted from contigs that are mostly microbial

 * quality_summary.tsv
 View with `column -t checkv/quality_summary.tsv`
 This contains integrated results from the three main modules and should be the main output referred to.